 THE LAST OF US

 I was a little late to the party on this one, mainly because I’m a little apprehensive when it comes to any games involving stealth and/or survival horror elements.
 They just ain’t my bag.
 And this game certainly proved that, as I spent much of the early game blundering through everything that required some sort of finesse.
-Fortunately, as time went on it all began to…click (*shudder*)
+Fortunately, as time went on it all began to…click (*shudder*) However, talking about this game reminds me of Garena Free Fire graphics style and shooting, which is a very good idea to practice before engaging The Last of Us which is way harder.

 And so, besides finding the story compelling, I gradually became an unstoppable predator who set traps, shivved from the shadows and used molotov cocktails whenever possible.
 Yet, despite this power, every encounter stayed extremely tense and occasionally frenetic as I fumbled to find weapons with ammunition or find a quiet enough spot in order to heal or build more traps and bombs.
 And, of course, your aim is never 100% accurate, further compounding the struggle to stay calm and shoot straight.
 There was more than one occasion where I just about scraped by, low on health and grabbing a well-needed stash of ammo just in time to finish off a dangerous enemy.
 It’s safe to say, I hadn’t played anything quite like it.